BroseleyCameraClub/BroseleyCameraClub.github.io/_posts/2020-09-24-September_Newsletter.markdown

 <br>

-The ‘Monthly Competition’ entitled *'Wings'* was held.
+The ‘Monthly Competition’ entitled *'Hats'* was held.

 The winners were:-